House of Netjer Application

 Kemetic Orthodoxy, a modern continuance of Kemet's ancient religion, is a religion mostly of converts; only our youngest members have been born into the religion.
 As an African Traditional Religion practiced inside and outside of Africa, Kemetic Orthodoxy has an additional challenge, in that it has been said African religions are so dependent on cultural context that conversion by outsiders is difficult, if not impossible.

-Age of Consent Requirement
+Age of Consent and Legally Verifiable Identity Information Requirement

 Persons over 18 years of age not financially or domestically dependent on another person are free to apply at will.